 Just like RETR_CCOMP, RETR_TREE

 also retrieves all the contours.
-Additionally, it also creates a complete hierarchy, and the levels are not restricted to 1 or 2.
-Each of the contours can have their own hierarchy according to the level they are on, and the corresponding parent-child relationship that they belong to.
+It also creates a complete hierarchy, with the levels not restricted to 1 or 2.
+Each contour can have its own hierarchy, in line with the level it is on, and the corresponding parent-child relationship that it has.

 Python: